Ajay3136/shiny-lamp/README.md

 # simpleAPI
-Simple project for Spring Boot Restful API
+Simple project for Spring Boot Restful API using springboot